hkicko/CubeCell-GPS-Helium-Mapper/README.md

 Pressing the user button while in sleep mode wakes it up and resumes normal operation.

 Revision changes:
+- Optimized data frame to fit GPS lat/long in 6 bytes instead of 8 and use the new availabe 2 bytes for altitude
 - Added option to send data in CayenneLPP format
 - Added Menu mode
 - Improved movement detection (min stop cycles before switching to stopped update rate).
 Added battery level display.